trenccan777/Wordpress-Bedrock-Docker-Boilerplate/README.md

 ```
 Note: after running the command above, WordPress container will create wp installation files which you can ignore in `.gitignore` file of your project.

-- WordPress is ready for installation on the `http://registered-ip-in-env-file/web`
+- WordPress is ready for installation on the `WP_HOME` url.

 ## WP-CLI